galtproject/galtproject-docs/en/Whitepaper.md

 #### Collective investment in real estate
 Today investment in Land and Real Estate can only be made through inefficient process involving a lot of useless intermediates and paper works.
 For many people it’s too complicated and costly.
 One of the reasons is that most REITs (Real Estate Investment Trusts) have restrictions on the minimum amount of investment that is not accessible to most people.
 The second main reason is that they do not accept cryptocurrencies as payment, which makes a quick cross-border purchase impossible.
 As a result large number of retail investors do not have access to Real Estate investments, which are safest way to build long term savings.

-Any Land or Real estate ERC721 token can be blocked in the smart contract, as a collateral.
+Any Land or Real estate token can be blocked in the smart contract, as a collateral.
 At the same time, a fixed number of ERC20 tokens is issued and can be sold to investors.
 Each token represents a share in a specific property.
 The custodian manages the property and converts property's rental income (if rental income comes in fiat currencies) minus his commission into ETH or Stable Coins.
 ERC20 token holders can withdraw this income from smart contract by their ERC20 token balance.
 Also, if they are no longer satisfied with the Custodian, they will be able to change it to another by voting.
-As a .
-Anyone, from student in New York to fruit seller in Jacarta can invest 20 dollars per month in real estate object from the convenience of their smartphones and get income.
-Any Land or Real estate ERC721 token can be blocked in the smart contract, as a collateral.
-At the same time, a fixed number of ERC20 tokens is issued and can be sold to investors.
-Each token represents a share in a specific property.
-The custodian manages the property and converts property's rental income (if rental income comes in fiat currencies) minus his commission into ETH or Stable Coins.
-ERC20 token holders can withdraw this income from smart contract by their ERC20 token balance.
-Also, if they are no longer satisfied with the Custodian, they will be able to change it to another by voting. result, anyone, from student in New York to fruit seller in Jacarta can invest 20 dollars per month in real estate object from the convenience of their smartphones and get income.
+As a result, anyone, from student in New York to fruit seller in Jacarta can invest 20 dollars per month in real estate object from the convenience of their smartphones and get income.
 <p align="center"> <img src="https://github.com/galtproject/galtproject-docs/blob/master/images/key-features-1.2-vector-19-big.png" alt="Collective investment in real estate" width="600"/></p>

 #### Property protection from Custodian malicious behavior